dobutler/Dolomites/README.md

-# Phaser Vite Template
+# Phaser Vite Template - Skier Game

-This is a Phaser 3 project template that uses Vite for bundling.
+This is a Phaser 3 project template that uses Vite for bundling, adapted to create a simple skier game.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.

 **[This Template is also available as a TypeScript version.](https://github.com/phaserjs/template-vite-ts)**